 - Lower costs for maintenance: Dealing with problems before asset failure is more economical and trying to resolve it later.
 An effective method of lowering maintenance costs and improving the bottom line is utilizing preventive maintenance.

-- Better asset availability and reliability: Preventive maintenance services cut down on spontaneous downtimes, thus improving the availability and reliability of assets.
+- Better asset availability and reliability: Preventive maintenance services cut down on spontaneous downtime, thus improving the availability and reliability of assets.

 - Fewer accidents in the workplace: Hard FMS ensures the utmost safety for employees.
 Because of this, workplace accidents typically resulting in a reduction of productive hours are minimal.